Trina Solar to offer modules and trackers for 90MW PV power plants in Brazil

 Trina Solar aumenta i ricavi nei primi nove mesi del 2023 EnergMagazine

-Trina Solar to offer modules and trackers for 90MW PV power plants ...
-Newswire.ca
+Trina Solar to offer modules and trackers for 90MW PV power plants ... pv magazine International

 Trina Solar to offer modules and trackers for 90MW PV power plants in BrazilSAO PAULO, Nov.
 29, 2023 /PRNewswire/ -- Trina Solar (SHA: 688599) has secured a supply agreement with the Brazilian EPC contractor Fiber X to offer solar modules and trackers to the CEMIG SIM project ...